menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

 You can set options for multiple servers by selecting all of the servers for which you want to set options.

 .. note::
-  When setting options for multiple servers all of the servers must be of the same type.
+  When setting options for multiple servers, all of the servers must be of the same type.

 1. In :menuselection:`Admin --> Server management` select the applicable DHCP server(s) and use :menuselection:`Actions --> Edit DHCP options`.
 (Or :guilabel:`Edit DHCP options` from the ellipsis menu.)
 The *DHCP Server Options* window displays.